 model of the growth pattern of a filamentous algae where the repeating module is

-represented by a single line.
+a single cell represented by a single line.

 individual level characteristics of morphology, growth, mortality and